DEMCON/libstored/README.md

 Every request gets a response.
 Either with actual data, or with ack `!` or nack `?`.
 Requests are processed in order.

+This is the OSI application layer of the protocol stack.

 ### Capabilities

 Request: `?`